AdamLukas17/AdamLukas17/README.md

-- 👋 Hi, I’m @AdamLukas17 or @ParmesanPapi17@hachyderm.io
+- 👋 Hi, I’m @AdamLukas17 or @ParmesanPapi17@hachyderm.io or @parmesanpapi17 on Threads
 - 👀 I’m interested in web development and am always working on random personal projects.
 - 🌱 Currently into React, React Native, and Python.
 - 📫 How to reach me ... email me!